Cary-LD/AI-Powered-Literature-Review/README.md

 # AI-Assisted Literature Review Pipeline

-A **5-step automated pipeline** for writing academic literature reviews at scale — from a Zotero library to a publication-ready draft, with minimal manual effort.
+A **5-step pipeline** for writing academic literature reviews at scale — from a Zotero library to a publication-ready draft.

+The workflow was designed by me and executed largely by [OpenClaw](https://github.com/openclaw/openclaw).
+Feeding this repo to OpenClaw with Claude Opus 4.6 should reproduce the full pipeline end-to-end.

 ## What This Does